Find out how to keep your digital world safe

 - If you’re a student, take a look at our other resources in the Video carousel, Links and Guides sections

-- Staff whose Office 365 account has been enabled for Multi-factor Authentication (MFA) can find more information about this in the Links section
+- If your Office 365 account has been enabled for Multi-factor Authentication (MFA), you can find more information about this in the Links section

 For help, advice, and to report all information security incidents, contact IT Service Desk on: firstname.lastname@example.org or x3636.